 - Ice and fresh mint, for serving

-- Strain, stir in honey, add cold water, and chill.
-Serve over ice with mint and peach slices.
+- Serve over ice with fresh mint and a peach slice garnish.